FaithAlone.net

 16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.

 In John, Jesus says that whoever believes shall not perish.
-In Luke, He says you will perish if you don't repent.
+In Luke, He says one will perish if they do not repent.
 The two words are used interchangeably.
-That's because in regard to Salvation, you are repenting of trusting in yourself to trusting in the Savior:
+That is because in regard to Salvation, one is repenting of trusting in themselves to trusting in the Savior:

 2 Timothy 2:25